StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 The following prerequisites are required to install the Kubernetes StackPack and deploy the StackState Agent and Cluster Agent:

-* A Kubernetes Cluster must be up and running, and you must be able to connect to it from StackState.
+* A Kubernetes Cluster must be up and running.
+* A user with permissions to create privileged pods and to create `ClusterRoles` and `ClusterRoleBindings`:
+    - `ClusterRole` and `ClusterRoleBinding` are needed such that the StackState Agents are granted permissions to access the Kubernetes API.
+    - The StackState Agent gathers information on network connections and host information, which both require it to run in a privileged pod.
 * A recent version of Helm 3

 ### Install